asciamanna/asciamanna.github.io/_drafts/the-importance-of-static-code-analysis.md

 [NDepend](http://www.ndepend.com/ "NDepend Home Page"), as well as other tools, have the concept of critical and non-critical rules.
 Critical rules are ones, if violated, will break your build.
 These should be reserved for your team's coding conventions and other serious code quality offenders.
 The non-critical rules should still be enabled so your team can continue to monitor them without failing the build.
 Non-critical breaches that continue to increase are a problem and you'll want to address those accordingly.

 This difference highlights the two ways that you should be using the tool to get the maximum benefit for your team.
 The critical errors should fail the build immediately and require a developer change before there will be another successful build.
-The non-critical rules along with other metrics collected via your static analysis tool (cyclomatic complexity and coupling) shouldn't necessarily fail the build but be part of a report that the team examines regularly.
+The non-critical rules along with other metrics collected via your static analysis tool (cyclomatic complexity and coupling for example) shouldn't necessarily fail the build but be part of a report that the team examines regularly.
 Armed with this information the team can focus their refactoring and clean-up efforts in a way that addresses the most problematic parts of the codebase first.

 ##An Early Warning System